MGH Institute Overview

 The MGH Institute is located in and around the historic Charlestown Navy Yard, overlooking downtown Boston.
 The Institute boasts more than 138,000 square feet of classroom and laboratory space spanning seven buildings, including a dedicated research center and research labs for grant-funded scholars.
 On-campus functional-living, rehabilitation, and simulation labs use state-of-the-art technology and equipment for teaching and assessment activities.
 These labs allow students and faculty to engage in active learning across the curriculum.

 In addition, the school also houses pro-bono rehabilitation centers, where students receive real-world experience treating clients from underserved surrounding communities.
-Read more about our campus, classroom, centers, and labs.
+The rehabilitation centers and labs are all in the new IMPACT Practice Center.

 The MGH Institute is readily accessible by car, harbor ferry and public transportation, making it convenient to points of interest throughout the Boston area.